pac85/Serious-Engine/README.md

 - `SeriousSkaStudio` has some issues with MFC windows that can prevent the main window from being displayed properly.
 - Static building works with MFC applications but applications themselves don't function properly because resource files from `EngineGUI` and `GameGUIMP` modules are being omitted when executables link them (e.g. no dialogs for opening/saving files or creating textures).
   - Because of this, `EngineGUI`, `GameGUIMP`, `Modeler`, `SeriousSkaStudio` and `WorldEditor` projects lack static build configurations for now.
-- Even though **Visual Studio 2010** can be used for building, its compiler seems to be introducing certain bugs that are not ironed out yet, so it's suggested that you use **Visual Studio 2013** or higher.
-Serious Engine 1.10 was initially released for these versions.
+- Even though **Visual Studio 2010** can be used for building, the code for its support is filled with many awkward workarounds and it generally hasn't been tested very well.
+Such an old IDE should only be used in very specific cases where a newer Visual Studio won't cut it.
   - Projects use `$(DefaultPlatformToolset)` property for automatically selecting the toolset from the studio that you're using, which doesn't exist in **Visual Studio 2010**.
 You will have to manually change it to `v100`.

 # License